knowuh/2019-nerd-doodle/slides.md

 # Accelerated Art School
   * Sketch.
   * Use arbitrary constraints.
-  * Learn about gestalt principles.
+  * Learn about Gestalt principles.
   * Some quick tips.

 <vertical>